shnarazk/LubySequence/memo.typ

    spread: 0.2)
 })]

-== An interpretation on binary trees
+== Another interpretation on a binary tree

+Or you can map the function to a traverse on a binary graph.
+The function has a strong relation to an operation on the binary representation of natural number.

 #figure(caption: [Binary tree reprisenting `Nat`], gap: 16pt)[
 #canvas({